DuudeXXI/DuudeXXI/README.md

 ### Scope of future

-I see myself as a web-developer working with retail market clients.
+I see myself as a web-developer fro something inovative.
 In general I **Love** being involved into design atmosphere.

-Proposals to myself in life could change if I find a company in which I feel fulfiled, I'm used to be flexible, as Bruce Lee said **"Be a Water My Friend"** find happiness In places you might not thought about, because in reality it's actually impossible to know where your place is, it's just a state of mind we put ourselves in.
-IMHO.
+Proposals to myself in life could change if I find a company in which I feel fulfiled, I'm used to be flexible, as Bruce Lee said **"Be a Water My Friend"** find happiness In places you might not thought about.

 But for now...